ncatlab/nlab-content/pages/8/9/2/7/17298/content.md

 #### Proof of the model structure

-The generating (acyclic) cofibrations are going to be the those induced from the [[classical model structure on topological spaces]], subject to a little addition arising as follows.
+The generating cofibrations and acylic cofibrations are going to be the those induced from the [[classical model structure on topological spaces]], except that we add a set of morphisms to the generating acylic cofibrations that will force fibrant objects to be Omega-spectra.
+To that end we need the following little preliminary.

 +-- {: .num_defn #FreeStructuredSpectrum}
 ###### Definition

-For each $n \in \mathbb{N}$, the functor
+For $dia \in \{Top^{\ast/}_{fin}, Orth, Sym, Seq\}$ and for each $n \in \mathbb{N}$, the functor

 $$
   (-)_n